 In the following article, we’ll look at the viability of these business models.
 We’ll consider the pros and cons, examine some of what goes into growing bamboo for profit, and hopefully help you decide whether such a plan might be right for you.

-NOTE: This article first appeared in November 2020, last updated in October 2022.
+NOTE: This article first appeared in November 2020, most recently updated in June 2024.

 Why make a business out of bamboo